-Life Underwater – a serene, slow-motion world, almost tranquil and unreal.
+Life Underwater: a serene, slow-motion world, almost tranquil and unreal.

 Nearly 12 metres down in the depths of the Arabian Sea, the life I saw, existing and moving was totally magical.

-It was not through fear anymore, but from sheer awe and wonder.
-The world slowed as I tried to savour every moment, remember every detail.
-It was more beautiful than I imagined.
-And the tranquillity was far unparalleled – something that I never found even in the most isolated, most quarantined corners of Himalayas.
+Life underwater, as I explored during my scuba diving experience, was more beautiful than I imagined, and the tranquillity was far unparalleled – something that I never found even in the most isolated, quarantined corners of the Himalayas.

 In less than 40 minutes of our first dive, I was sure that this is more surreal than any city, any town, or any sunset, I had ever seen in life.